 Spain was once considered a bit of a tax haven.
 This is much less the case now, although there is still a strong under-the-table system despite increased policing and potentially heavy fines.

-Income tax sits between 24% and 49%, depending into which of the four tax brackets you fall.
+Income tax sits between 24% and 49%, depending on which of the four tax brackets you fall.
 The Spanish government is kind to people with children and family allowances fit into the first tax bracket (with a zero tax rate).
 Expats can access a special income tax bracket, designed to make Spain an attractive option for skilled foreign workers.
 You can read more about this in our Income Tax section.

 There are other, incidental taxes in Spain.
 Some of these can be incredibly complicated, particularly regarding inheritance tax and deductions but the Spanish government is working hard to streamline these issues.